YanniTheDev/ScratchDiscordRichPresence/README.md

 #### If your computer goes into sleep mode, you will need to restart the application!

 #### Other operating system installation guides are on the page!

+## Installing the Discord-RPC API Extension

+This browser extension allows the Scratch Discord Rich Presence extension to communicate with the server.
+Simply go to [here](https://chromewebstore.google.com/detail/discord-rich-presence/agnaejlkbiiggajjmnpmeheigkflbnoo) to download it.

+Once it is finished, we can move onto the last step!